 1. APPLICATION OF THESE TERMS & CONDITIONS

-In this agreement, “the Contractor” is Evergreen Services Pty Ltd ABN 22 166 668 300 its successors and assigns or any person acting on behalf of and with the authority of Evergreen Services Pty Ltd; “the Customer” is the person or entity requesting goods and services from the Contractor and named as the Customer on the Contractor’s quote, client information form, and other Customer paperwork; “Goods” means all goods sold, leased, rented, consigned, bailed or otherwise made available to the Customer by the Contractor including but not limited to electrical equipment and associated components; “Site” means the place where the Contractor’s services will be carried out; and “Services” means the Contractor’s performance of electrical work and associated services.
+In this Agreement, “the Contractor” is Evergreen Services Pty Ltd ABN 22 166 668 300 trading as Evergreen Electrical Services, its successors and assigns or any person acting on behalf of and with the authority of Evergreen Services Pty Ltd; “the Customer” is the person or entity requesting goods and services from the Contractor and named as the Customer on the Contractor’s quote, Customer information form, and other Customer paperwork; “Goods” means all goods sold, leased, rented, consigned, bailed or otherwise made available to the Customer by the Contractor including but not limited to electrical equipment and associated components; “Site” means the place where the Contractor’s services will be carried out; and “Services” mean the Contractor’s performance of electrical work and associated services.

 2.1 Contractor’s Quote